tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ## Expressions

-In this section, we'll be defining most of the different kinds of expressions in our language.
-For `let` and `where` expressions, which use *definitions*, which we'll define a bit later.
+In this section, we'll be defining most of the different kinds of expressions in our language, except for `let` and `where` expressions.
+These will use *definitions*, which we'll define a bit later.

 ### Literals

-This first kind of expression we have are *literals*.
+This first expressions we have are *literals*.
 We have int literals, like `2` and `245`, string literals, like `"foo"` and `"bar"`, and finally, boolean literals, namely, `True` and `False`.
 We can define a type `Literal` representing these: